GluuFederation/docs-de-prod/3.0.0/sources/index.md

+# The Gluu Server DE project has been paused indefinitely.

+To cluster the Gluu server, you can use our [cluster manager](https://gluu.org/docs/cm) software.

 # Gluu Server Docker Edition (DE) Documentation

 The Gluu Server is an Identity and Access Management (IAM) suite.
 It consists